 According to the detection principles or methods, ivd in vitro diagnostics can be divided into biochemical diagnostic reagents, immunodiagnostic reagents, molecular diagnostic reagents, microbiological diagnostic reagents, urine diagnostic reagents, coagulation diagnostic reagents, hematology and flow cytometry diagnostic reagents, etc. Biochemical, immunological and molecular diagnosis reagents are the three main types of diagnostic reagents in China, and nucleic acid diagnosis in molecular diagnosis currently occupies the main market.
 Biochips are an important trend for future development, but currently, due to high costs, development difficulties, and relatively small usage, their use is still limited.

-Ivd in vitro diagnostics: biochemical diagnostics
+Ivd in vitro diagnostics reagents: biochemical diagnostics

 Biochemical testing started early and, at the same time, because of its advantages of low cost and fast speed, even with the vigorous development of diagnostic technologies such as immunodiagnostics and molecular-diagnostics, it still maintains a large market share.
 It is expected that biochemical diagnosis will still be an important diagnostic method for a considerable period of time in the future.